TECH – OC - Fitter & Turner Training Centre

-This qualification equips learners to excel as skilled professionals in industries across mechanical engineering.
+The Fitter & Turner Training qualification equips learners to excel as skilled professionals in industries across mechanical engineering.
 Through comprehensive training, students will acquire the precision engineering expertise needed to fabricate, fit, assemble, maintain, and repair of mechanical components and machines.
-This includes hands-on training in machining and engineering maintenance developing the ability to produce complex components, perform fault-finding, and execute repairs in diverse industrial settings that meet industry standards for safety and quality.
+This Fitter & Turner Training Course includes hands-on training in machining and engineering maintenance developing the ability to produce complex components, perform fault-finding, and execute repairs in diverse industrial settings that meet industry standards for safety and quality.
+Become a qualified fitter & turner at KYB training centre.

 Programme Structure